by Samy Sriram

 How to buy fractional shares?

 Want to start buying $AMZN or $AAPL but don't have the capital for the whole share?
-Learn how to buy fractional shares on the Stake stock investing platform below.
+You can buy fractional shares by entering a dollar amount instead of the number of shares.

 1. Open a stock investing account